getty708/copybara-test-monorepo/external/README.md

-# README for External Repo
+# Test of CopyBara

+This is a test repo for copybara.